 Shown: Cooking times for some of the most popular frozen breaded shrimp kinds people enjoy.
 In each case, I cooked the shrimp and measured the time needed to get a delicious and crunchy breaded shrimp taste.

 For breaded shrimp, I used 3 different kinds that are some of the most popular based on my research.
-In each case, I cooked them for different times and temperatures, measuring the time used for the best results.
+In each case, I cooked them at different times and temperatures, measuring the time used for the best results.

 Here are the 3 kinds of frozen breaded shrimp I cooked: